lmiller1990/vue-testing-handbook/src/testing-vuex.md

 Any logic performed by the store, such as mutations and getters, can be tested in isolation.
 Since Vuex stores are comprised of regular JavaScript functions, they are easily unit tested.

-The next guide introduces some techniques to test components that use a Vuex store, and ensure they behave correctly based on the store's state.
-Later guides discuss testing Vuex in isolation.
+The first few guides discuss techniques to test Vuex in isolation considering mutations, actions and getters.
+Following guides introduce some techniques to test components that use a Vuex store, and ensure they behave correctly based on the store's state.